 Probably the most successful design would be the Copine, a collection of seats and tables that exude a simple charm.
 They were inspired by a simple American kids’ school chair, and have a slightly industrial and institutional character that works really well in our day-to-day lives.
-Originally conceived as a restaurant chair, they were often used in home and offices as well.
+Originally conceived as a restaurant chair, they are often used in homes and offices as well.
 It is a flexible and friendly design that fits well in any context.
 Copine is a design that simple works well with others.

 What is your interpretation of a timeless piece of furniture?